1990s Slang Phrases That Deserve To Make A Comeback

 - Click clacking

-However, throughout the 90s, the phrase was used by hip-hop-happening kids in the US as an upbeat substitute to “Whassup?”
-It’s a significantly more upbeat way of asking somebody how they are, and if we need anything in 2020, it’s more upbeat-ness.
+However, throughout the 1990s, the phrase was used by hip-hop artists and the children who idolized them in the United States as an upbeat substitute to “How are you?”
+Already, it’s an elongation of the phrase “What’s crackin’?”
+The phrase is a significantly more upbeat way of asking somebody how they are, and if we need anything now, it’s more upbeat-ness.
 This phrase should be brought back into our lives, stat.